 - Domain Directory Space Requirements: The domain directory requires less than 10 MB of free disk space.
-However, this requirement could increase as your system grows. - Network Access by the MTA: If the MTA is not installed on the same server with the domain directory, the MTA must have direct network access to the domain directory so that it can write to the domain database (wpdomain.db) and, depending on link configuration, to the post office directories so that it can write to the POA input queues.
-This issue is discussed in detail in Section 8.2.7, "Deciding Where to Install the Agent Software," on page 118. - Security from User Access: Users never need access to the domain directory so you should create it in a location you can easily secure; otherwise, you could have files inadvertently moved or deleted.
+However, this requirement could increase as your system grows. - Network Access by the MTA: If the MTA is not installed on the same server with the domain directory, the MTA must have direct network access (mapped drive or file system mount) to the domain directory and, depending on link configuration, to the post office directories.
+This issue is discussed in detail in "Deciding Where to Install the Agent Software" on page 115. - Security from User Access: Users never need access to the domain directory so you should create it in a location you can easily secure; otherwise, you could have files inadvertently moved or deleted.

 Choose an empty directory for the new domain.
 If you want, the directory can reflect the name of the domain, for example, res_dev for the Research and Development domain.
-Use the following platform-specific conventions:

-NetWare: Use a maximum of 8 characters

-Linux: Use only lowercase characters
+On NetWare and Windows, use a maximum of 8 characters in the directory name.
+On Linux, use only lowercase characters in the directory name.

-Windows: No limitations.

 Choose the name and path carefully.
 After the domain directory is created, it is difficult to rename it.
-If the directory you specify does not exist, it is created when you create the domain.
+If the directory you specify does not exist, it will be created when you create the domain.
 Do not create the domain directory under another domain or post office directory.